fanshi118/PUI2015_sfan/HW3/README.md

 ——————————————————————————————————
 Assignment 2 (file: a2.ipynb)
 ——————————————————————————————————
 I included the screenshots for the reentry program info in the same folder as the program.
-I pretty much just followed along the comments and steps and generated the p-value for six or more consecutive quarters through z-score test and chi-squre test.
-I reached the same result for both of these tests.
+I pretty much just followed along the comments and steps and generated the p-value for the fourth row through z-score test and the sixth row through chi-squre test.
+I reached the "null hypothesis not rejected" result for both of these tests.